Have You Ever Had to Bury Someone or Something?

 The rabbis say that both names, signifying respectively “The Mourning of Egypt” and “The Thorn Threshing-floor,” are derived from the mourning over Jacob.
 According to the rabbinical account the sons of Jacob had scarcely crossed the frontier at Abel-mizraim with the body of their father, when their cousins, the sons of Ishmael, Esau, and Keturah, appeared in large numbers against them, believing that the Egyptians, of whom there were many in the procession, intended to INVADE Palestine.
 But when they perceived Jacob’s pedestal, and Joseph’s CROWN carried behind it in state, the thirty-six princes among them sent their CROWNS also, to be carried in the funeral procession.
 Hence the name “Thorn Threshing-floor”; for Abel-mizraim was so encircled by a row of crowns as to remind one of a threshing-floor, which is usually surrounded by a hedge of thorns … Yes, One day we will all come together!

 Threshing floors in the Bible are significant.
-A threshing floor is where Abraham had offered up Isaac, Jacob’s father.
+A threshing floor is where Abraham had offered up Isaac–Jacob’s father.
 Solomon would build the Temple on that very same sight.
 It is believed Jesus/ Yeshua would die on a cross there.
 The threshing floor was a place of sacrifice.
-Sacrificing one’s personal interests or well-being for the sake of others is a rarity in this day and hour.
+Sacrificing one’s interests or well-being for the sake of others is a rarity in this day and hour.

-Ask yourself this question, “Who or what do you need to bury?
-What are you willing to sacrifice and die to for the sake of the call?
+Let’s ask ourselves this question, “Who or what do we need to bury?
+What are we willing to sacrifice and die to for the sake of the call?

-Father heal the hearts of those who are burying the dead, both dead and alive.
-Heal the hearts of your people so that they can see that it’s their brothers and sisters and not some invader.
+Father heal the hearts of those who are burying the dead– both dead and alive.
+Heal our hearts so that we can see that it’s our brothers and sisters and not some invader.
 Let men and women see the beauty of the gifts in others and not feel threatened by their appearance at the threshing floor.
-Lord humble us to get down on our face at the threshing floor and die to self like your Son did.
-Let us not try to please others, but let us hear your voice, so we like Joseph can bury what we need to bury and move on for your kingdom and your glory.
+Father humble us to get down on our face at the threshing floor and die to self as Your Son did.
+Let us hear your voice, so we, like Joseph, can bury what we need to bury and move forward.